-GOOD TO KNOW 🔊 🐃
+GOOD TO KNOW 🔊 🌤

-A pre-assessment provides a good opportunity to judge whether a particular certification body is right for you.
-You are under no obligation to use the same certification body for pre-assessment, ITM verifications, assessment and post certification surveillance and auditing.
-However, there may be time and cost savings associated with doing so.
+A pre-assessment is a good chance to judge whether a particular certification body is right for you.
+You are under no obligation to use the same certification body for pre-assessment, assessment and post certification surveillance and auditing.
+Although there may be time and cost savings associated with doing so.